Antipholus of Syracuse: Then she bears some breadth?

 - Winnie, aka Geomancer, in the Whateley Universe.
 She's overweight and shy and has a bad stutter (which gets worse when she's upset).
 She lives in a dorm at Superhero School Whateley Academy which is full of abnormally beautiful girls, and that makes her feel worse about herself.
 Fortunately, she has good friends who look out for her.

 - Toot from Drawn Together.
 In one episode they even lampshaded that she just existed to be a one-dimensional fat joke.
+Though ironically she was one of the few characters to receive positive Character Development.

-- Penny from The Mighty B is the title character's clumsy, dim-witted, obese best friend, who loves taffy.
+- Penny from The Mighty B! is the title character's clumsy, dim-witted, obese best friend, who loves taffy.
 Although she and Bessie are best friends, Penny also shows loyalty to Portia who is often opposing Bessie or trying to humiliate her.

 - Kurst the Worst from Recess.
 A rare example of being an antagonist (though she and Mikey become friends towards the end of the series).